THE ELSINBORO TOWNSHIP BOARD OF EDUCATION

 include a clear description of conditions and limits of coverage as

 G. All insurance provisions regarding health, prescription, dental and

 optical insurances shall be subject to renegotiations in the event of

 federally mandated insurance requirements becoming effective.

-H. The Board will create a 125 account.
+H. The Board will create a Section 125 Plan.
 Employees will be able to

 deposit pre-tax monies into this account for medical expenses.